Advising compact

 Time

 Your most important resource is time.
 Your thesis or senior project is not like your other classes, which have homeworks or group projects to keep you on track.
-As deadlines from your classes appear, it will be easy to fall into the trap of under-prioritising your research project.
+As deadlines from your classes appear, it will be easy to fall into the trap of under-prioritizing your research project or independent study.
 Avoid this by setting aside time and committing to making at least a little progress on your project each week.
-This little progress can go a long way.1
+This little progress can go a long way.2

 Technical fundamentals.
 Projects will often involve building software systems of varying degrees of complexity, ranging from data analysis pipelines that only you will use to user-facing web applications.
 As such, I expect programming ability that is commensurate with where you are in the program.
 Senior project and graduate students should be fluent in at least two-to-three programming languages (e.g., Python, Java, JavaScript), and willing to learn more if needed.
 They should also be familiar with modern software engineering tools and techniques—unit testing, CI, version control, etc.